Dental Dictionary

 Fluoride

-A mineral that helps prevent tooth decay.
+A mineral that helps prevent tooth decay by strengthening tooth enamel.

 G